 Probably the closest to a public bath in Singapore, this independent spa complex is reminiscent of a Chinese hot springs resort.
 Upon entering, you’re directed to either the men’s or women’s side and given a locker – swimming trunks, robes and towels are provided, so there’s no need to bring anything.
-The locker rooms have a hot pool (plus a cold pool for the men, for dunking yourself into afterwards – it supposedly helps to improve circulation), sauna and showers.
-In the common areas, you can relax on comfy couches with personal TV screens, plus there’s an all-you-can eat buffet throughout the day, making it quite easy to spend a full day here (and well worth the basic $58/$78 entry price).
-Treatment to try Gateway to Vitality (members $118/hour, non-members $148/hour).
+The locker rooms have a hot pool (plus a cold pool for the men – it supposedly improves circulation), sauna and showers.
+In the common areas, you can relax on comfy couches with personal TV screens, plus there’s an all-you-can eat buffet throughout the day, making it quite easy to spend a full day here (and well worth the basic $68 entry price).
+Treatment to try Gateway to Vitality (members $122/one hour, non-members $155/one hour).
 The spa’s standard deep-tissue massage uses Shiatsu-style techniques – you can choose to use oil for a smoother, more relaxing treatment, or non-oil for more direct pressure-point massage.
 The price includes free roam of the spa’s facilities and buffet.

-Definitely one of the funkier spas we checked out, the rainforest-inspired AWAY Spa at W Singapore oozes trendiness and elegance at the same time.
-The massage rooms are all bathed in a unique, soothing blue lighting and each comes with its own private outdoor shower.
-Guests can also make use of their many facilities, such as the warm vitality pool in their decompression area (complete with a hydro back bench and jet features) and a fun, experiential shower called Aqua, which has options like Tropical Storm and Cold Mist – with various water settings and light effects to match.
-Choose from treatments like customised massages, the luminous crystal facial, a bust reviving therapy to lift, firm and tone, a cleansing and exfoliating facial for men and even a tension-easing massage for sports buffs.
+Definitely one of the funkier spas we've checked out, the rainforest-inspired AWAY Spa, in W Singapore, oozes trendiness and elegance all at once.
+The massage rooms are bathed in a unique, soothing blue light, and each comes with its own private outdoor shower.
+Guests can also make use of the many facilities, such as the warm vitality pool in the decompression area (complete with a hydro back bench and jet features) and a fun, experiential shower called Aqua, which has options like Tropical Storm and Cold Mist – with various water settings and light effects to match.
+Choose from treatments like customised massages, the luminous crystal facial, a bust-reviving therapy to lift, firm and tone, a cleansing and exfoliating facial for men, and even a tension-easing massage for sports buffs.
 Treatment to try AWAY Body Treat ($380/two hours).
-Using products from UK-based company Ila-Spa, the treatment starts off with an exfoliating body scrub with Himalayan salt crystals and a body mud wrap, while the second part involves an invigorating and tension-reducing massage.
+Using products from UK-based company Ila-Spa, the treatment starts off with an exfoliating body scrub with Himalayan salt crystals and a body mud wrap, while the second part involves an invigorating tension-reducing massage.
 A special soundtrack by Ila is played throughout the session to complement the long, gentle movements of the masseuse.

 One of the more serious spa spaces in a hotel here, the Willow Stream Spa is an amenity-rich sanctuary located in the centre of town.
-A total of 35 treatment rooms serve up treatments grounded in Eastern and Western spa philosophies, alongside an array of fitness facilities, sauna and steam rooms, swimming pools and even tennis courts that’s spread over three levels and 50,000 square feet of floor space.
-Another plus for Willow Stream is the innovative weekly classes like aqua aerobics and helipad yoga (conducted on Swissotel The Stamford’s rooftop) open to the public, which offer access to the spa’s facilities on the day of the class.
-Treatment to try Power of the Sea ($249/90 min).
+A total of 35 treatment rooms deliver treatments grounded in Eastern and Western spa philosophies, alongside an array of fitness facilities, sauna and steam rooms, swimming pools and even tennis courts – all are spread over three levels and 50,000 square feet of floor space.
+Another plus for Willow Stream are the innovative weekly classes like aqua aerobics and helipad yoga (conducted on Swissotel the Stamford’s rooftop and open to the public), which offer access to the spa’s facilities on the day of the class.
+Treatment to try Power of the Sea ($249/90 minutes).
 Designed to detoxify and nourish skin, this treatment harnesses the goodness of sea minerals in a wrap and a jet bath in sea salt.
-The finish of a marine firming creme leaves skin feeling especially luscious after.
+The finish of a marine firming creme leaves the skin feeling especially luscious.

 Auriga Spa at Capella